-- curve radius was varied from very tight to large (R=300, 548, 1000, 1430, 2000, 3300 m) in order to highlight the behavior related to corrugation and to RCF in the respective typical context of appearance; - non-compensated acceleration was set to three classical value of running dynamics simulations

-$(a{nc}=1, 0, -1 \text{ m/s}^2)$ corresponding to cant deficiencies of +153, 0 and -153 mm;
+- curve radius was varied from very tight to large (R=300, 548, 1000, 1430, 2000, 3300 m) in order to highlight the behavior related to corrugation and to RCF in the respective typical context of appearance; - non-compensated acceleration was set to three classical value of running dynamics simulations (a{nc} =1, 0, -1 m/s^2) corresponding to cant deficiencies of +153, 0 and -153 mm;

-• adhesion coefficient was initially set to the standard value for running dynamics analysis, i.e. f=0.4, but to investigate curving in different weather and application situations, values of f=0.1, 0.22, 0.33, 0.5 and 0.6 were used as well.
+• adhesion coefficient was initially set to the standard value for running dynamics analysis, i.e. f=0.40, but to investigate curving in different weather and application situations, values of f=0.10, 0.22, 0.33, 0.50 and 0.60 were used as well.

-Simulated speeds range from 13 km/h ( $a{nc}$ =-1 m/s, R=300 m) to 296 km/h ( $a{nc}$ =+1 m/s, R=3300 m), thereby describing the full range of railway conventional and high speed applications.
+All simulations were performed with new S1002 wheel tread profiles on tracks with 60E1 rails inclined by 1:40 and standard gauge of 1435 mm.
+As known, this profile combination gives a rather good steering behavior of the wheelset.
+The advantages due to the AIR wheelset described in the following will be even greater with other, less steering profile couplings.
+Simulated speeds range from 13 km/h (a{nc} = -1 m/s2, R=300 m) to 296 km/h (a{nc} = +1 m/s2, R=3300 m), thereby describing the full range of railway conventional and high speed applications.

-3.3 Results for f=0.4
+3.3.
+Results for f=0.4

-Although the discussion of all the results (lateral shift of the bogie centre, lateral shift of the wheelsets, angles of attack, Y/Q, $\Sigma Y$ , lateral forces, longitudinal forces, $T\gamma$ , etc.) is clearly not possible here, the attention will be focused only on those parameters that constitute a basis for the comparison with other situations.
+As the discussion of all the results (lateral shift of the bogie center, lateral shift of the wheelsets, angles of attack, Y/Q, ΣY , lateral forces, longitudinal forces, $T\gamma$, etc.) is clearly not possible here, the attention will be focused only on those parameters that constitute a basis for the comparison with other situations.

 Wear numbers W for the two wheels (11, outer and 12, inner) of the front wheelset are shown in Fig. 2.
-The trend is the expected one, where wear increases reducing the curve radius for any value of $a{nc}$ .
+The trend is the expected one, where wear increases with reducing curve radius for any value of a{nc} .